 This needs to grab their attention and get them to click it.
-It’s always good to include some sort of actionable value to get your subscribers to want to open your email.
+It’s always good to include some actionable value to get your subscribers to want to open your email.
 Overtime and with the help of some A/B tests you’ll start to get the hang of it.

 Step Eight: Are you legally compliant

 There are two major laws you need to be worried about.
 CAN-SPAM and GDPR.
-Basically CAN-SPAM require that you have a footer in your email with your address and an easy way to unsubscribe.
+Basically CAN-SPAM require that you have a footer in your email with your address and an effortless way to unsubscribe.
 GDPR was a law that passed in Europe in 2018 requiring that email marketers only send to those people who manually opted in to receive them.
 So, you can’t just automatically check the “opt-in” box whenever you collect email addresses for people who live in Europe.

 Step Nine: Send

 With all that out the way it’s time to send the email and wait.
 Don’t get caught up checking stats every hour.
-Leave it for a few days then come back, check the stats, analyze and start setting up your next email and make any changes.
+Leave it for a few days then come back, check the stats, analyse and start setting up your next email and make any changes.